xiwan/LLM-Game-Agents/README.md

 ### [LLM-werewolf](./WereWolf/README.md)

-This social game with LLM(ClaudeV2) demostrate the cababilities:
+This social game with LLM(ClaudeV2) demostrates the following capabilities:

 * Cooperation